spree/spree/guides/content/developer/deployment/deployment_tips.markdown

 ```

 ***
-There is a good reason why this is disabled by default in Rails
+There is a good reason why this is disabled by default in Rails,
 which is that Rails is not a general purpose web server.
 Servers such as
 Apache and Nginx are optimized for rapidly serving up static content.
 You should consider the advice of the Rails core team and let your